 Acute tendonitis is a sharper pain that may keep you from moving the joint.
 The pain eventually goes away, but it's likely to return if the stressful motion is repeated.

-If your health care provider gives you the OK, begin exercising to strengthen the muscles around the sore joint within a day or 2.
+If your healthcare provider gives you the OK, begin exercising to strengthen the muscles around the sore joint within a day or two.
 Start with a long warm-up to reduce shock to the tissues, then try lifting light weights or working with an elastic exercise band.
 Go easy at first, then build as your strength increases.
 Stretching is also an important part of treatment.
-Hold each stretch for 10 seconds to 20 seconds and repeat 3 times to 5 times.
+Hold each stretch for 10 to 20 seconds and repeat 3 to 5 times.

 A prevention program should replace bad habits with these methods that promote a healthy workout:

 Warm up thoroughly, gradually building the intensity level of your workout.
 Cool down after the session.

 Train for a new sport before you start it.
 Start building strength and flexibility in the muscles you will use a few weeks or months in advance.